Then there are all the fun neighbourhoods to explore, the fantastic dining options, the cafes – the list goes on!

 - A full day walking tour of Paris which includes many of the highlights of Paris, including the Louvre, the Eiffel Tower, and a Seine River Cruise

-- A three hour tour that includes Saint Chapelle and Notre Dame
+- A three hour tour that includes Saint Chapelle and the area around Notre Dame

 - A food tour of Paris, which includes some of the best flavours of the city

-- They also have more tours in Paris, see all the options here
+- There are also have more tours in Paris, see all the options here

 Where to Stay in Paris